Learning Equilibria of Games via Payoff Queries: Congestion games

+Algorithm~\ref{alg:bridges} shows how the cost of placing $i+1$ players on each of the $k$-bridges can be discovered.
+Note that on line~\ref{l:bridgesum}, since $\s$ assigns one player to $p_1$, we have $n_e(\s) = 1$ for every $e \in p_1$.
+Therefore, $f^{a+1}_e(n_e(\s))$ is known for every edge $e \in p_1$.
+Moreover, for every edge $e \in p_4$, we have that $n_e(\s) = i + 1$ if $e$ is a $k$-bridge, and we have $n_e(\s) = 1$, otherwise.
+Since the algorithm processes the $k$-bridges in reverse order, we have that $f^{a+1}_e(n_e(\s))$ is defined for every edge $e \in p_4$.
+The following lemma shows that line~\ref{l:bridgesum} correctly computes the cost of $b_j$.

-\begin{proof} It can be verified that the algorithm constructs a partial cost function $f^{a+1}$ that is an extension of~$f^{a}$, where~$f^{a+1}_e$ is defined for every $e$ that is a $k$-bridge.
+\begin{lemma} Let $k$ be a vertex, and let $f^a$ be a partial equivalent cost function, such that $f^{a}_e(j)$ is defined for every $j \le i$.
+Algorithm~\ref{alg:bridges} computes a partial equivalent cost function $f^{a+1}$, such that $f^{a+1}$ is an extension of $f^a$, and $f^{a+1}_e$ is defined for every $e$ that is a $k$-bridge. \end{lemma} \begin{proof} It can be verified that the algorithm constructs a partial cost function $f^{a+1}$ that is an extension of~$f^{a}$, where~$f^{a+1}_e$ is defined for every $e$ that is a $k$-bridge.
 We must show that~$f^{a+1}$ is partially equivalent to~$f$.
 Since~$f^{a}$ is partially equivalent to $f$, there exists some total cost function $f'$ that is an extension of $f^{a}$, such that $f'$ is equivalent to $f$.
 We will show that $f'$ is also an extension of $f^{a+1}$.

 We will do so inductively.
-The inductive hypothesis is that $f^{a+1}_e(i+1) = f'_e(i+1)$ for every $e = b_l$ with $l > j$.
-The base case, where $j = m$, is trivial, because there are no $k$-bridges $b_l$ with $l > m$.
+The inductive hypothesis is that $f^{a+1}_e(i+1) = f'_e(i+1)$ for every $e = b_l$ with $\ell > j$.
+The base case, where $j = m$, is trivial, because there are no $k$-bridges $b_l$ with $\ell > m$.
 Now suppose that we have shown the inductive hypothesis for some $j$.
 We show that $f^{a+1}_{b_j}(i+1) = f'_{b_j}(i+1)$.
 Let $\s$ be the strategy queried when the algorithm considers $b_j$.

 Consider an edge $e \in p_1$.
 By Lemma~\ref{LEM:P1P3}, we have that $n_e(\s) = 1$.
 By assumption, we have that $f^{a+1}_e(1) = f^{a}_e(1)$ for every edge $e$, and therefore $f^{a+1}_e(n_e(\s)) = f'_e(n_e(\s))$ for every edge $e \in p_1$.